 “Look, I don’t need any treatment, because there’s not gonna be another crime.
 I only did what I did because I was driving juiced, and I promise you I’m through with that.”

 “What did you just say?”

-“Well, I hope you’re serious, my friend.
-I can’t think of anything more important that doesn’t fall under the heading of national or global events.
-What happened to the person or the persons that you hit?”
+“I hope you’re serious, my friend.
+I count on it, in fact.
+But the enormous question in my mind is what happened to the person or the persons that you hit?”

 “Well, uh . . .”

 “Charlie, did you kill somebody with the van?”